Photography by Jeff Hunt

 They spent that summer recovering, lying in bed waiting to get their period so they could get surgery for the torn ACL.
 They went back to art and started writing and building up a portfolio, which helped them get into Ruth Asawa School of the Arts.

 Mason thrived in high school.
 They talk about all the guest speakers and various programs and internships students at SOTA were involved in.
 They also mention, laughingly, some of the more savory elements of arts high school in San Francisco in the early 2000s.
 Inspired by teachers and an intentional immersion in The City's various art worlds, Mason left high school aimed toward an artist's life.
 But there were issues along the way, which they delve into in the podcast.
 Eventually, through that struggle, they landed on photography, opening their own photo company in 2007.

 We end Part 1 with Mason struggling to find identity and purpose as they entered adulthood and their hometown was changing rapidly.
-Check back Thursday for Part 2 and the conclusion of Mason's life story.

 We recorded this podcast at Jefferson Square Park in March 2022.